Love Island's Intruder Eoghan's Been In A Relationship His Whole Adult Life

-Love Island Australia is off and running and it’s safe to say people of the Internet, and the female contestants in the Fiji villa, are a little excited about the first intruder Eoghan Murphy.
+Love Island Australia’s first week is off and running and it’s safe to say people of the Internet, and the female contestants in the Fiji villa, are a little excited about the first intruder of series two Eoghan Murphy.

 Five female and five male contestants faced the initial awkward couple-up by the pool during Monday’s first episode and spent the night bunked up with their partners.